Peter’s Gardening Tips for September 2020

-- Plug plants of broccoli, cabbage, red cabbage, pointed cabbage, cauliflower, kale and cavelo nero are all available from garden centres or Sutton seeds.
+- Plug plants of broccoli, cabbage, red cabbage, pointed cabbage, cauliflower, kale and cavelo nero are all available from garden centres.

 Planning now will help add colour for pots and borders, including Pansies, Violas, Polyanthus and Primroses etc. Spring bulbs will all benefit from planting now, they settle in and root better in warm, moist soil, therefore more flowers and a stronger healthier plant to resist the winter.

 Continue to cut back, try to make the hedge slightly tapered towards the top, wider at the bottom and narrower at the top.
 This will help the snow shed off the hedge better and allows more rain to the base of the hedge.

 Empty bird boxes, check for damage and repair if necessary.